bangconghuynh/qsym2/docs/docs/tutorials/benzene.md

 ---
-title: Molecular orbital symmetry in benzene
+title: "Molecular orbital symmetry in benzene (Q-Chem)"
 description: An illustration of QSym²'s representation analysis functionalities via molecular orbitals in benzene
 ---

-# Molecular orbital symmetry in benzene
+# Molecular orbital symmetry in benzene (Q-Chem)

 This tutorial demonstrates how QSym² can be used to obtain symmetry analysis information for self-consistent-field (SCF) molecular orbitals and the Slater determinants constructed from them.
-In particular, we show how QSym² can be used with Q-Chem HDF5 archive files to obtain molecular orbital symmetry information for neutral and cationic benzene.
+In particular, we show how QSym² can be used with [Q-Chem](https://www.q-chem.com/) HDF5 archive files to obtain molecular orbital symmetry information for neutral and cationic benzene.

 !!! info "Q-Chem versions"